Psychiatric Pharmacy Essentials: Medication Interactions with Drugs of Abuse

 • How do opioids and benzodiazepines interact?
 What is the clinical significance of the combination?8-10

-• How do drugs of abuse interact with anti-retroviral therapies?11-12
+• How do illicit drugs interact with anti-retroviral therapies?11-12

-• How do natural or synthetic cannabis interact with medications?
-13-18
+• How do natural or synthetic cannabis products interact with prescription medications?13-18

 2. Abbott KL, Flannery PC, Gill KS et al. Adverse pharmacokinetic interactions between illicit substances and clinical drugs.
 Drug Metab Rev. 2020; 52(1): 44-65.
 [PubMed]